Echidna Vs Porcupine Vs Hedgehog

 Echidnas (Tachyglossidae) are unique mammals belonging to the order Monotremata, a group that also includes the platypus.
 They are characterized by their:

-• Spines: Short, reliable spines interspersed with hair, providing effective protection.
+• Spines: Short, strong spines interspersed with hair, providing effective protection.
 The spines are modified hairs, not true quills like those of porcupines.

 • Body Shape: A long, slender body, with a short tail and powerful claws for digging.